Dissecting an owl pellet is a great science project for kids and...you can buy some if you don't have any - so no excuses!

-You'll find a free e-book at the bottom of this page with details of all the other experiments that make home school science so fascinating.
+You'll find a free e-book at the bottom of this page with details of all the other experiments that make home school science so interesting.

-Finding pellets adds an extra dimension to identifying tracks because you can actually find out exactly what prey the owl ate - which makes for a fascinating activity for kids.
+Finding pellets let's you find out exactly what prey the owl ate - which makes for a fascinating activity for kids.

 Dissecting a pellet isn't a yucky activity; pellets are dry and very unsmelly - and if you're really worried you can buy heat treated sterilised ones.

 And that's the exciting thing about this home school science activity - you don't need to wait until you find a pellet for dissection - you can order them really cheaply online.

 And now I've proved it's easy to get started on your owl dissection activity, let's see how you can turn it into one of those great home school science lesson plans for kids.